ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 The core of the system is built on a robust entity-relationship model that manages the lifecycle of events and user interactions.
 •	**Foundation (BaseEntity):** All domain objects inherit from this abstract superclass.
 It ensures that every record in the system possesses a unique identity (ID), a record of creation (createdDate), and an operational status flag.
 • **User Management (AppUser):** Represents the primary actor.
 It manages personal credentials and acts as the "Organizer" for events through a One-to-Many relationship.
-•	**Event Categorization (Category):** Provides a logical grouping for events (e.g., Seminar,football Match, Workshop), allowing for structured data retrieval and better user experience.
+•	**Event Categorization (Category):** Provides a logical grouping for events (e.g., Seminar, Football Match, Workshop), allowing for structured data retrieval and better user experience.
 •	**Event Core (Event):** The central entity holding metadata such as title, description, location, and timing.
 It maintains Many-to-One relationships with both Category and AppUser.
 •	**Participation Logic (EventRegistration):** A junction entity used to bridge users and events.
 It enforces a Unique Constraint to ensure a user cannot register for the same event more than once.
 # B. Service Layer & Business Intelligence